which makes your work personal […]."

 In 2020 I started a work series that reproduced digital glitch aesthetics in oil (on canvas) and pencil (on paper).
-After caring for years about compositions featuring many individuals, I wanted to turn my focus onto one individual at a time, a practice deeply rooted in my passion for portraiture.
+After years of compositions featuring many individuals, I wanted to turn my focus onto one individual at a time, a practice deeply rooted in my passion for portraiture.

 I started experimenting wih handmade pixelations in 2017, and kept the practice as part of my work process: to take a photo, sample its colors, and create visual abstractions with focus and dedication.
 During the lockdown, I continued processing personal and societal events and atmospheres, and started a series about the Black Lives Matter protests.